What a 10-Year Annecy Local Wants You to Know Before You Visit

 Q: When is the worst time to visit?

 The last two weeks of July and the first week of August.
-The old town is shoulder-to-shoulder, parking is a nightmare, and every restaurant has a 45-minute wait.
-If you must come in summer, aim for June or September.
-The weather is nearly as good and the crowds drop by 60%.
+The old town goes shoulder-to-shoulder, parking turns into a nightmare, and every restaurant runs a 45-minute wait.
+If you must come in summer, aim for June or September — the weather is nearly as good and the crowds drop by 60%.

-Also, avoid driving on the lake road on sunny weekends.
+Also, skip the lake road on sunny weekends.
 The traffic is absurd.
 Take the train or bus.

-Cycle the Voie Verte, stop at Plage de Talloires for a swim, have lunch at a lakeside restaurant in Veyrier-du-Lac, and come back along the west shore in late afternoon light.
-The round trip takes 4-5 hours and it's the best day you can have in the French Alps without climbing a mountain.
+Cycle the Voie Verte, stop at Plage de Talloires for a swim, have lunch at a lakeside restaurant in Veyrier-du-Lac, and come back along the west shore in late-afternoon light.
+The round trip runs 4-5 hours, and it's the best day you can have in the French Alps without climbing a mountain.

-More than when I arrived.
 Annecy is the kind of place that reveals itself slowly.
-The first visit you see the postcard.
-The second you find the passages and the back streets.
-By the tenth, you know which bench has the best sunset view and which bakery opens earliest and which canal sounds different after rain.
+The first visit, you see the postcard.
+The second, you find the passages and the back streets.
+By the tenth, you know which bench has the best sunset view, which bakery opens earliest, and which canal sounds different after rain.
+The ones who arrive for six months tend to never leave — and they love it more than the day they showed up.